-EARLY EXIT d, k 4.
-Applications based on Individual and Cultural Context Demonstrates basic knowledge of and sensitivity to the scientific, theoretical, and contextual issues related to ICD as they apply to professional work.
-Understands the need to consider ICD issues in all aspects of professional work (e.g., assessment, treatment, research, relationships with colleagues) Examples: Demonstrates basic knowledge of literatures on individual and cultural differences and engages in respectful interactions that reflect this knowledge Seeks out literature on individual and cultural differences to inform interactions with diverse others Applies knowledge, sensitivity, and understanding regarding ICD issues to work effectively with diverse others in assessment, treatment, and consultation Examples: Demonstrates knowledge of ICD literature Works effectively with diverse others in professional activities Demonstrates awareness of effects of oppression and privilege on self and others C. Ethical/Legal Standards and Policy: Application of ethical concept s and awareness of legal issues regarding professional activities with a, k individuals, groups, and organizations.1.
-Knowledge of Ethical, Legal and Professional Standards and Guideline 6 49 H Demonstrates basic knowledge of relevant ethical/professional codes and basic skills in ethical decision making; demonstrates beginning level knowledge of legal and regulatory issues in the practice of professional counseling that apply to practice while placed at practicum setting Examples: Demonstrates beginning knowledge of typical legal issues, including child and elder abuse reporting, confidentiality, and informed consent Identifies key documents/policies that guide the practice of professional counseling Demonstrates intermediate level knowledge and understanding of relevant ethical/professional codes, standards and guidelines, laws, statutes, rules, and regulations Examples: Identifies ethical dilemmas effectively Actively consults with supervisor to act upon ethical and legal aspects of practice Addresses ethical and legal aspects within the case conceptualization Discusses ethical implications of professional work Recognizes and discusses limits of own ethical and legal knowledge Demonstrates intermediate knowledge of typical legal issues, including child and elder abuse reporting, confidentiality, and informed consent
+MPCAC STANDARD EARLY EXIT a.
+Ethical and Professional Standards i.
+Ethical/Legal Standards, Policy, and a activities with individuals, groups, and o Practice: Demonstrates knowledge and application of ethical conceptorganizations. s, and awareness of legal issues regarding professional a.i.1.
+Demonstrates knowledge and understanding of relevant ethical/professional codes, standards and guidelines, laws, statutes, rules, and regulations.
+Demonstrates basic knowledge of relevant ethical/professional codes, basic skills in ethical decision making, and beginning level knowledge of legal and regulatory issues in the practice of professional counseling that apply to practice while placed at practicum setting.
+Examples: • Demonstrates beginning knowledge of typical legal issues, including child and elder abuse reporting, confidentiality, and informed consent. • Identifies key documents/policies that guide the practice of professional counseling.
+Demonstrates intermediate level knowledge and understanding of relevant ethical/professional codes, standards and guidelines, laws, statutes, rules, and regulations.
+Examples: • Actively consults with supervisor to act upon ethical and legal aspects of practice. • Addresses ethical and legal aspects within the case conceptualization.
+Discusses ethical implications of professional work.
+Recognizes and discusses limits of own ethical and legal knowledge. • Demonstrates intermediate knowledge of typical legal issues, including child and elder abuse reporting, confidentiality, and informed consent. a.i.2.
+Recognizes situations that challenge adherence to professional values and demonstrates the Understands professional values (e.g. honestly, responsibility) and demonstrates awareness of the importance of applying an ethical decision model to practice.
+Examples: Articulates how professional values inform decision making.
+Demonstrates knowledge of an ethical decision-